haliphax/arms3/README.md

 ARMS/3 is a work in progress.
 The following features are planned for the immediate future:

-- [ ] Separate "implicit" and "explicit" report data (i.e. that a building is lit implies that it has a generator, but not any info about its fuel level, and spotting a ruin from the outside implies that it is ruined, but does not convey its repair cost)
+- Separate "implicit" and "explicit" report data (i.e. that a building is lit implies that it has a generator, but not any info about its fuel level, and spotting a ruin from the outside implies that it is ruined, but does not convey its repair cost)
-- [ ] Report location of zeds in surrounding tiles when outdoors
-- [ ] Integrate with [external map site](http://map.dssrzs.org) for larger
+- Integrate with [external map site](http://map.dssrzs.org) for larger display
-  display

 ## Report data